brodsa/loopitoy/README.md

 - [Markdown Generator](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) was used to convert excel sheet tables to markdown tables.
 - Chrome LightHouse extension  was used for validating the webpage.
 - [Chrome WAVE Evaluation Tool extension](https://chromewebstore.google.com/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) was used to evaluate accessibility of the webpage.
+- [Termify](https://termify.io/) was used to generate all the polices and terms.

 ## Deployment & Forking & Cloning
 [Visual Studio Code](https://code.visualstudio.com/) and [GitHub](https://github.com/) have been used to build the web page.
 Make sure you have them installed or similar programs.